kinvolk/enhancements/keps/sig-node/127-user-namespaces/README.md

 This list of volumes was chosen as they can't be used to share files with other pods.

+The mapping length will be 65535, mapping the range 0-65534 to the pod.
+This wide range makes sure most workloads will work fine.

-The mapping and the mapping length will be chosen by the kubelet, using a simple algorithm to give different pods in this category ("without" volumes) a non-overlapping mapping.
+The mapping will be chosen by the kubelet, using a simple algorithm to give different pods in this category ("without" volumes) a non-overlapping mapping.
 Giving non-overlapping mappings generates the best isolation for pods.

 Furthermore, the node UID space of 2^32 can hold up to 2^16 pods each with a